souravsathyan/ReactJS/README.md

              =>
         -Diff Algorithm
             =>
+    -react has faster rendering mechanism
+    - Load app => render => API_call => populate
+    -Whenever state variable update react triggers a reconciliation cycle(re-renders the component)

     #React Hooks
         -normal js functions
         -it is a utilites functions in the react
         -
         -2 important Hooks
             -useState()
+                -uses when we want to create a dynamic variable -
                 -generate super powerful react variables
                 -to create state variable
                 -keeps track on the variables and when ever there is a changes in the variable, react trigger the diff algo and automatically updates the UI